Center for Advanced Energy Studies (CAES)

-The Center for Advanced Energy Studies (CAES) is a research and education partnership between Boise State University, Idaho National Laboratory, Idaho State University, University of Idaho, and University of Wyoming.
+The Center for Advanced Energy Studies (CAES) is a research and education consortium among Idaho National Laboratory, Boise State University, Idaho State University, the University of Idaho, and the University of Wyoming.

 CAES is about the power of partnership – solving technical challenges as a team.
-Several CAES institutions working as a team can provide value in a way an individual CAES institution working alone cannot.
+Several CAES institutions working together can provide value in a way an individual CAES institution working alone cannot.
 The CAES collaboration expands the competitiveness and impact of member research and enhances energy-related educational opportunities.
-CAES research and development generally involves the collaboration of at least two of its partners.
+CAES research and development involves the collaboration of at least two of its partners.

-Dr. Steven Aumeier, an INL associate lab director, leads CAES.
+Dr. Noël Bakhtian leads CAES.
 There are also associate directors from each of the university partners.
 The 55,000-square-foot building is owned by the state of Idaho, and INL leases 68 percent of the building.
 The four universities lease 8 percent of the building.